Residential Lease Agreement Template, Free Download 2026

 Maintenance and Repair Responsibilities

 Clearly allocate maintenance duties between landlord and tenant.
-The landlord is typically responsible for structural repairs, major systems (HVAC, plumbing, electrical), and maintaining the property in habitable condition as required by the implied warranty of habitability.
+The landlord is typically responsible for structural repairs, major systems (HVAC, plumbing, electrical), and maintaining the property in habitable condition as required by the implied warranty of habitability and HUD habitability standards.
 The tenant is usually responsible for minor maintenance, keeping the premises clean, and promptly reporting damage or maintenance needs.
 Include the process for submitting maintenance requests and the landlord's response time commitments.

 Rules, Restrictions, and Policies

 Document all property rules regarding pets (including breed restrictions, weight limits, pet deposits, and pet rent), noise and quiet hours, smoking, parking, guest policies, modifications or alterations to the property, use of common areas, and any homeowner association rules that apply.
+Note that the Fair Housing Act requires reasonable accommodations for assistance animals regardless of pet policies.
 Written rules that are signed by the tenant are far more enforceable than verbal policies and provide clear grounds for issuing warnings or pursuing eviction for violations.

 Entry and Access Rights